-Many full time property management positions are salaried, and according to Salary.com, fall between $50,448 and $65,351.
+Many full-time property management positions are salaried, and according to Salary.com, fall between $50,448 and $65,351.
 However, many real estate agents act as part-time property managers, often for their real estate investor clients, and typically earn between $20,000 and $32,000 a year.

 In markets where short-term vacation rentals are popular, it is not uncommon for real estate agents to work with an investor to purchase a property, then act as the property manager after the transaction is complete.

-Property management takes time and effort, so make sure the juice is worth the squeeze, but it can be a helpful supplement to your commission based income.
-Having a real estate agent salary that is partly based on commissions and partly guaranteed is the sort of safety net that a lot agents (especially new to the industry) are after, and property management can be a great option for getting there.
+Property management takes time and effort, so make sure the juice is worth the squeeze, but it can be a helpful supplement to your commission-based income.
+Having a real estate agent salary that is partly based on commissions and partly guaranteed is the sort of safety net that a lot of agents (especially new to the industry) are after, and property management can be a great option for getting there.